nint8835/bootleg.technology/docs/blog/posts/hunt-for-a-new-notes-app/candidates.md

 | Linux client | :x:                |       |
 | Web client   | :x:                |       |
 | iOS client   | :white_check_mark: |       |

+Similar to OmniFocus, Things is an Apple-only todo app.
+It's supposedly a fantastic todo app, but it's not a notes app.

 ## Evernote clones